 For the next twenty years the Sultan remained offshore, constantly seeking to have the Siamese expelled from his realm.
 In talks with Bangkok the British attempted to mediate but the Kedah issue was never the most important item on their agenda, this invariably being the development of commerce.
 Soon after the Sultan’s expulsion John Crawfurd, evidently one of the most knowledgeable men of his time on Peninsula affairs, arrived in Bangkok to try and negotiate a new trade agreement and, as a secondary issue, the reinstatement of the Sultan.
 Negotiations took months and in the end produced very little on the first count and nothing at all on the second.

 Within the British community on Penang the rights and wrongs of the Kedah situation were hotly disputed.
 In 1824 John Anderson, secretary to the Penang government wrote a book refuting Siamese claims to the state.
 This was actually published by the government and although only 100 copies were printed and circulation was confined to official circles it was suppressed almost immediately and strenuous but unsuccessful efforts made to recall all copies.
 Given that Anderson accused the company of duplicity and breach of faith in failing to support the Sultan, the change of heart is hardly surprising but it is curious that, in the same year, Rama II, the king of Siam died and Prince Mongkut, officially next in succession, was overlooked in favour of another candidate, who, supported by powerful nobles, became Rama III in his stead.
-Whether there was any link between the suppression of the book and the court turbulence is unclear but, although Rama the Third, at least until the 1840s, was to be circumspect in his dealings with the British the Siamese stance on Kedah did not soften.
+Whether there was any link between the suppression of the book and the court turbulence is unclear but, although Rama III, at least until the 1840s, was to be circumspect in his dealings with the British the Siamese stance on Kedah did not soften.